-When we wake in the night, we’re able to recognise that, “Hey, I’m here in my bed, it’s still night time, my alarm isn’t going to go off for another three hours, and I’m reasonably certain that there are no monsters lurking under my bed.
+When we wake in the night, we’re able to recognise that, “Hey, I’m here in my bed, it’s still night time, my alarm isn’t going to go off for another three hours.
 I can go back to sleep”

 And we do.
 Usually so quickly that, the next morning, we don’t even remember the brief encounter with consciousness.

-Now that baby’s spending more time in light sleep, and therefore has a higher probability of waking up, this suddenly becomes a much bigger issue.
+Now baby’s spending more time in light sleep, they’re more likely to wake up.
+This suddenly becomes a bigger issue.
 Hence, the four month sleep regression.

-These sleep props or sleep associations can be very sneaky indeed.
-Because although they may be helpful in getting your little one to that initial nodding off stage, the lack of them when they wake up means that baby’s not able to get back to sleep again without some outside help.
+These sleep associations may be helpful in getting your little one to that initial nodding off stage, but the lack of them when they wake up means that baby’s not able to get back to sleep again without some outside help.

-When this starts happening every half an hour, parents can find themselves in a nightmarish situation.
+When this starts happening every half hour, this can become really challenging for parents.

-A regression is defined as “reversion to an earlier mental or behavioural level,” and that’s actually the opposite of what your baby is experiencing.
+A regression is defined as “reversion to an earlier mental or behavioural level.”
+And that’s actually the opposite of what your baby’s experiencing.

 This would be much more aptly titled the “Four Month Sleep Progression”

+So what can you do to help your little one?
 First off, get all of that light out of baby’s room.
-You might think that baby’s room is dark enough, or that baby mightn’t like the dark, and that it’s comforting to have a little bit of light seeping in.
+You might think that baby’s room is dark enough, or that baby mightn’t like the dark, and it’s comforting to have a little bit of light seeping in.

 Baby’s room should be dark.
 I mean coal mine on a moonless night kind of dark.
 Tape bin bags over the windows if you have to, or cover them with tin foil (in the short term).